Firewise Community Planning

 Form a board/committee that’s comprised of residents and other applicable wildfire stakeholders.
 Consider inviting the local fire department, state forestry agency, elected officials, emergency manager, and if applicable the property management company to participate.
 This group will collaborate on identifying the site’s boundary and size.
 Firewise sites need to have a minimum of 8 individual single family dwelling units and are limited to a maximum of 2,500.
 Multiple sites can be located within a single large master-planned community/HOA.

 Obtain a written wildfire risk assessment from your state forestry agency or fire department.
 The assessment should be a community-wide view that identifies areas of successful wildfire risk reduction and areas where improvements could be made.
 Emphasis should be on the general conditions of homes and related home ignition zones.
 The assessment is a living document and needs to be updated every five years.

-- Contact your state liaison to learn more about the requirements and how to get started
+- Contact our local Firewise leader to learn more about the requirements and how to get started

 - Some states use the Firewise USA template.
 (PDF)

 Your board/committee will develop an action plan - a prioritized list of risk reduction projects/investments for the participating site, along with suggested homeowner actions and education activities that participants will strive to complete annually, or over a period of multiple years.
 Action plans should be updated at a minimum of at least every three years.